 A Canadian Citizen or Permanent Resident residing in Canada for a minimum three of the last five years.

-Upon a successful offer of employment from E-Comm, a candidate will be required to pass a Vancouver Police Department (VPD) Enhanced Security Police Clearance (ESC), as well as a Royal Canadian Mounted Police (RCMP) Reliability Security (RRS) Clearance, respectively carried out by the VPD and RCMP, facilitated by E-Comm.
-Applicants must be successful in a VPD interview that will investigate your employment, education, associates, finances, drug and alcohol use, and criminal activity over the past 10 years.
+Applicants must be successful in a Vancouver Police Department (VPD) interview that will investigate your employment, education, associates, finances, drug and alcohol use, and criminal activity over the past 10 years.